Lobster Pot Pie

 - 2 Farm Fresh Eggs (lighten beaten for ‘egg wash’)

 - 1/4 cup freshly chopped chives (for garnish)

-- Finish the dish with a sprinkle of chopped chives and enjoy with your favorite Domaine Serene Chardonnay!
+Finish the dish with a sprinkle of chopped chives and enjoy with your favorite Domaine Serene white wine!

 This delicious recipe was chosen to showcase a broad range of Chardonnays - from crisp to more rich and creamy.
 Additionally, its versatility makes it a perfect match for our 2017 Domaine Serene, Coeur Blanc White Pinot Noir!